maikia/StrokeUNET/README.md

 # 3D U-Net Convolution Neural Network with Keras
 ![Tumor Segmentation Example](doc/tumor_segmentation_illusatration.gif)
 ## Background
-This code is based on [this work](https://github.com/ellisdg/3DUnetCNN) on tumor segmentation from the MRI images using 3D UNET.
+This code is based on [3DUnetCNN](https://github.com/ellisdg/3DUnetCNN) (tumor segmentation from the MRI images using 3D UNET).

+It is adapted for lesion segmentation of stroke patient images.

+1. First run the preprocess.py on your data
+You will need to provide the path to where the images are stored, the strings identifying the T1 files and lesion images and the path to the output data.
+The preprocessing steps are:
+- combines lesions into one file if multiple files exist.
+Set all non-zero values to 1 (we will work on binary masks)
+- remove the skull
+- correct bias
+- normalize to mni template (you can change for another template)

 Originally designed after [this paper](http://lmb.informatik.uni-freiburg.de/Publications/2016/CABR16/cicek16miccai.pdf) on volumetric segmentation with a 3D U-Net.
 The code was written to be trained using the [BRATS](http://www.med.upenn.edu/sbia/brats2017.html) data set for brain tumors, but it can be easily modified to be used in other 3D applications.